xadamxk/blync-node-ts/README.md

 ## Contributing and Reporting Issues

 This project can be forked from [Github](https://github.com/xadamxk/blync-node-ts).
 Please issue pull requests from feature branches and follow [conventional commit standards](https://www.conventionalcommits.org/en/v1.0.0/).
+Submit bug reports or requests as issues - be sure to provide your operating system, Synclight device, and model number.

 ## Acknowledgements